security-tools

 Everything you need to know about JWT Decoder

-Yes, absolutely!
-All decoding happens entirely in your browser using JavaScript - no server communication.
-Your tokens never leave your device, making it completely safe to decode production tokens.
-However, always be cautious about sharing decoded token contents with others as they may contain sensitive user information.
+Yes, absolutely.
+All decoding and verification happens entirely in your browser — no server communication.
+Your tokens never leave your device, making it completely safe to use with production JWTs.
+Be cautious about sharing decoded token contents with others as they may contain sensitive user information.

 JWTs have an expiration time (exp claim) for security.
 Once expired, the token is no longer valid and servers should reject it.
-This forces users to get new tokens periodically.
-If you see "token expired," you need to refresh it using your application's refresh token mechanism or log in again.
+This forces users to obtain new tokens periodically.
+If you see "Expired," you need to refresh the token via your application's refresh mechanism or log in again.

 Need a Custom Website Built?